Objectives of the service

 Space Added Value

-MiniUAS.
-Mini-Unmanned Aerial Systems for acquiring high-resolution imagery over suspected environments.
-Providing on-demand customized service to perform very high resolution image acquisition over a hazard area exploiting high spectral and spatial resolution imaging systems (RGB, IR, Thermal, LiDAR) for accurate and repetitive area survey.
+Airborne/RPAS imagery effectively integrates with spaceborne sensing, providing high resolution data targeted to areas selected based on satellite image analysis.
+Mini-Unmanned Aerial Systems for acquiring high-resolution imagery over suspected environments provides on-demand customized service to perform very high resolution image acquisition over a hazard area exploiting high spectral and spatial resolution imaging systems (RGB, IR, Thermal, LiDAR) for accurate and repetitive area survey.

-Thematic maps.
-Provision of general purpose background maps and land use maps for planning and decision, including land use maps, change maps (in particular pre-/post-conflict, pre-/post-clearance), disturbed terrain analysis, human activity maps.
+Remote sensing data interpretation and management tools, developed in the space assets environment for many and diverse applications, are already available and allow to provide Thematic maps and MA-Risk maps for planning and decision, including land use maps, change maps (in particular pre-/post-conflict, pre-/post-clearance), disturbed terrain analysis, human activity maps.
 They are produced by integrating and fusing existing satellite images and MiniUAS products via interpretation and classification.

 - get cartographic and geo-spatial information on un-explored areas, in any region of the World, for the first phase of Mine Action (non Technical Survey)